VRazgaitis/VRazgaitis/README.md

 I started coding while designing daring architectural projects at ARUP - soaring skyscrapers, bustling international airports, and arts and cultural landmarks.

 I've since went all in on CS, and recently finished an MS in Computer Science at UChicago.
+Currently, I'm building [march.fit](https://march.fit), a global fitness leaderboard challenge (Strava-Twitter hybrid), and working at a startup in stealth.

 <figure>
   <picture>